 Pass-by tests were performed in the same manner described earlier with thick rubber mats placed over portions of the snowmobile to isolate that area's sound emissions.
 A rubber cover was made for the hood and a rubber skirt was made for the track.
-Figure 17 shows these sound barriers installed on the snowmobile.
+Figure 19 shows these sound barriers installed on the snowmobile.

-Figure 17: Rubber mats were used to isolate sound emissions from targeted components.
+Figure 19: Picture of the rubber mats used to isolate sound emissions from targeted components.
 In this way, the relative contribution of each component to the overall A-weighted sound level could be found.

 The rubber covers allowed the isolation of specific snowmobile components, and the team was able to discover the relative contributions of the track and engine to overall sound emissions of the snowmobile.
-Figure 18 shows the results of the testing.
-Variables tested include isolating the hood, isolating the track, isolating both the hood and track, and comparison of the 2006 exhaust with the new 2007 exhaust.
+Figure 20 shows the results of the testing.
+Variables tested include isolating the hood, isolating the track, isolating both the hood and track, and comparison of the 2006 exhaust with the 2008 exhaust.

-Figure 18: Graphs of pass-by sound testing results.
-The 2007 exhaust is about 1 db quieter than 2006.
+Figure 20: Graphs of pass-by sound testing results.
+The 2008 exhaust is about 1 db quieter than 2006.

-Based upon the results of Wisconsin's pass-by testing in 2007, the Bucky Classic 750's exhaust is significantly quieter than the 2006 exhaust system.
+Based upon the results of Wisconsin's pass-by testing in 2007, the Bucky 750 FX's exhaust is significantly quieter than the 2006 exhaust system.
 Isolating individual components of the snowmobile, such as the track or the engine bay, also reduced sound levels.
 The reductions that were achieved by using the rubber mats could not be fully realized on the final design, as the amount of added weight would have been unacceptable.

-Figure 19: Frequency response of tunnel before adding tunnel stiffeners.
+Figure 21: Frequency response of tunnel before adding tunnel stiffeners.

 In addition to the mechanical sound reducing enhancements outlined above, the UW-Madison team decided to investigate the resonant frequency of the tunnel, looking for a possible track-tunnel sound amplification.
-Using a Hi-Techniques data acquisition system and PCB Piezoelectric accelerometer, the team discovered that the tunnel had a resonant frequency that matched the 300 Hz track vibration (Figure 19).
+Using a Hi-Techniques data acquisition system and PCB Piezoelectric accelerometer, the team discovered that the tunnel had a resonant frequency that matched the 300 Hz track vibration (Figure 21).
 This meant that any vibration from the track was being amplified by the tunnel, greatly increasing noise.

-In an effort to change the resonance frequency of the tunnel, the team decided to add tunnel-stiffening angle brackets to the sides of the tunnel near the foot wells (Figure 20).
+In an effort to change the resonance frequency of the tunnel, the team decided to add tunnel-stiffening angle brackets to the sides of the tunnel near the foot wells (Figure 23).

-Figure 20: Tunnel stiffening angle brackets with accelerometer attached.
+Figure 22: Picture of the tunnel stiffening angle brackets with accelerometer attached.

-Figure 21: Frequency response of the tunnel after adding tunnel stiffeners.
+Figure 23: Frequency response of the tunnel after adding tunnel stiffeners.

-The frequency response graph in Figure 21 clearly shows the elimination of the 300 Hz natural frequency of the tunnel through the use of the tunnel stiffeners.
+The frequency response graph in Figure 23 clearly shows the elimination of the 300 Hz natural frequency of the tunnel through the use of the tunnel stiffeners.
 This change in the natural frequency effectively removed any amplification of track noise through the resonating tunnel, greatly reducing perceived track noise.
-This modification helped the team reduce sound power produced by the track and suspension in the Bucky Classic 750 over 69% compared to earlier Wisconsin CSC entries.
+This modification helped the team reduce sound power produced by the track and suspension in the Bucky 750 FX over 69% compared to earlier Wisconsin CSC entries.